pmneila/PyMaxflow/doc/source/tutorial.rst

 Binary image restoration
 ------------------------

-Now we proceed to a more involved example.
-It is known that one of the first applications of the maxflow problem is the restoration of binary images.
+In this example we will learn to build 4-connected grid layouts with a few calls.
+This kind of layouts is very common is tasks such as binary image restoration.
 We take the binary image

 .. image:: _static/a.png